A Little History

 Computer Groups

-I've helped to start four computer user groups since 1978.
-All continue to exist (as of May, 2011)
+I've helped to start several computer user groups beginning 1978.
+All continue to exist (September, 2021).